janis-commerce/model/README.md

 ```

 ### myModel.insert(item)

-- Insert an item in DB.
+- Inserts an item in DB.
 This method is only for insert, will not update perform an update.

 ```js
 await myModel.insert({ foo: 'bar' });